If you are planning your Zion National Park itinerary, this is a great place to start.

 For many people, the main reason to plan a trip to Zion is to hike Angels Landing and/or the Narrows.

 Important Note: Numerous trails are closed in Zion National Park.
-Hidden Canyon, Observation Point, and Weeping Rock have a long-term closure due to a rockfall.
+Hidden Canyon has a long term closure due to a rockfall and Observation Point cannot be accessed from the Weeping Rock trailhead, because of the same long-term closure due to a rockfall.
 Visit the National Park Service website for updates.

 Here are 10 great hikes to do in Zion National Park: